 - Bring the completed Dispense Assist form and your WSU ID, or other form of ID, with you for the appointment.

 - DO NOT arrive earlier than 10 minutes prior to your appointment time.

 - All individuals will be required to complete a 15- to 30-minute observation period after receiving the vaccine.

 Other vaccine options

-Please review Frequently Asked Questions below for additional information.
+Please review Frequently Asked Questions for additional information.
 If your question is not covered in the FAQ list, please email firstname.lastname@example.org.
 Watch WSU Today and the WSU COVID-19 vaccine website for updated information.